Jawz84/GitBooks/powershell_contributing.md

 ### Submitting your contribution

-Do small git commits while you work, and don't forget to git push the work on your branch every once in a while.
+Do small git commits while you work, and don't forget to `git push` the work on your branch every once in a while.
 When you are satisfied with your work, you can create a Pull Request.
-You can create a PR from your own GitHub on the branch you created for you work on this.
+You can create a PR from your own GitHub on the branch you created for your work on this.
 It helps to reference your original Issue where you asked for guidance what to work on, use a '\#' sign and put the number of your Issue behind it.
 For example, if your original issue was numbered \#23401, you could start the PR description with 'Closes \#23401'.
 GitHub recognizes this word 'Closes \#0000' pattern and actually closes this issue for you when the PR is merged.
 Some other words that GitHub recognizes and have the same effect are: 'fixes' and 'resolves'.
 See more [here](https://help.github.com/en/github/managing-your-work-on-github/closing-issues-using-keywords).
 Fill any fields the PR requests from you.

 Once you have created a PR, the [automated Continuous Integration \(CI\)](https://github.blog/2015-09-03-protected-branches-and-required-status-checks/) process will start to run.
-It will run ALL tests, on Windows, Linux and OSX.
+It will run ALL tests, on Windows, Linux and macOS.
 You can follow the status of the running tests in your PR.
 It takes around 20 minutes or so to finish.
 Every time you push a new commit to your branch that you created the PR from, it will trigger a new CI run.

 If you want to signal the maintainers that you are working on stuff, but are not ready yet, you can rename your PR to start with `WIP:` for Work In Progress.
 When you create a new PR, GitHub offers this as a drop-down option on the Submit button.